 Starting Tuesday, January 17, Metro routes 243, 312, 342 & 372, and Sound Transit Route 522 will be rerouted off of eastbound Main St in downtown Bothell between Bothell Way NE and Kaysner Way, due to construction.
 Board or exit these buses at posted stops along their regular routes outside of the construction area.

 Please note the information below about service advisories and alerts due to known events in Metro’s service area.

-We’ll return at 6:00 AM on Wednesday to help keep an Eye on Your Metro Commute.
+We are here weekdays from 6-9 AM and 3-7 PM to help keep an Eye on your Metro Commute.